pedropaulofb/laderr/documentation/laderr_user_guide.md

 - **resiliences** (_list of strings, optional_): References to resilience instances associated with the asset. _(Automatically inferred when using LaDeRR Engine, but may also be declared manually.)_

 > **Note:** The LaDeRR Engine automatically computes the occurrence of resilience instances based on the system's elements and their relations in accordance with specific rules (see [Section #9]((#9-resilience)).
-Users may provide explicit resilience declarations, but this is not required when using the Engine.
+Users may provide explicit resilience declarations, but this is not required when using the engine.

 #### Example of an Asset Specification